 For hundreds of years they remained isolated from the outside world growing their own corn, potatoes, and beans while living in caves.
 A complex network of trails links the various Rancheras — small communities of 3-7 families who share work & farmland.

-Trail running to deliver messages and communicate between families is a major part of their lifestyle.
-Running was also important for hunting animals — chasing down deer until they are too exhausted to escape a well-placed Tarahumara arrow.
+Trail running to deliver messages between families is a major part of their lifestyle.
+Running was also important for hunting animals, chasing down deer until they were too exhausted to escape a Tarahumara arrow.

 Like many others, I first learned about the Tarahumara after reading Christopher McDougall’s bestselling book “Born to Run“.
-It explores the life & running habbits of the tribe while arguing that running shoes hurt us more than they help us.
+It explores the life & running habits of the tribe while arguing that modern running shoes damage human beings more than they help us.

 So visiting the Tarahumara homeland and meeting them in person was kind of a big deal for me.
 I’m not much of a runner, but was excited to learn from them.
 I arrived in the town of Bahuichivo after a beautiful train journey through the Copper Canyon.

 From there we traveled to San Isidro Lodge above the village of Cerocahui by way of a steep, rough, and winding dirt road.